1414213/scwin2/README.md

 "InnerRadius": 0.35,
 "OuterRadius": 0.0
 ```
-Allows the thumbstick to be used like a directional pad.&ensp;`East`, `North`, `West`, and `South` bind a Button type to their respective direction.&ensp;`Inner` is a Button type pressed when input is within a certain distance from the center; distance is specified by `InnerRadius` as a proportion of the radius of the thumbstick's range measuring from the center.&ensp;`Outer` is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by `OuterRadius` as a proportion of the radius of the thumbstick's range measured from its edge.&ensp;`HasOverlap` specifies whether there is overlap in the transition between buttons.&ensp;`OverlapIgnoranceRadius` specifies a distance, measured as a proportion of the trackpad's radius from its center to its edge, within which to not simulate diagonal input.&ensp;Its purpose is to hopefully make swiping feel more precise.&ensp;`Deadzone` specifies a distance from the center within which to stop creating input, measured as a proportion of the radius of the thumbstick's range from its center.
+Allows the thumbstick to be used like a directional pad.  `East`, `North`, `West`, and `South` bind a Button type to their respective direction.  `Inner` is a Button type pressed when input is within a certain distance from the center; distance is specified by `InnerRadius` as a proportion of the radius of the thumbstick's range measuring from the center.  `Outer` is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by `OuterRadius` as a proportion of the radius of the thumbstick's range measured from its edge.  `HasOverlap` specifies whether there is overlap in the transition between buttons.  `OverlapIgnoranceRadius` specifies a distance, measured as a proportion of the trackpad's radius from its center to its edge, within which to not simulate diagonal input.
+Its purpose is to hopefully make swiping feel more precise.  `Deadzone` specifies a distance from the center within which to stop creating input, measured as a proportion of the radius of the thumbstick's range from its center.

 ### StickRadial
 ```